Mickie Finn's (TV series): Production

 The set on which this series was taped was a replica of the San Diego nightclub, re-created in NBC's studios at a cost of $50,000.
 A scenic designer had made countless sketches and photos of the original club to ensure a faithful duplication; details included such things as the long, narrow tables with red-checkered tablecloths, the moose heads on the wall, and signs like Keep Cool with Coolidge.
 The show's Nielsen ratings were better than for its sitcom predecessor, but would likely have been even better had its timeslot not been the same as ABC's primetime soap-opera hit Peyton Place.

-Sixteen episodes were produced by the Finn-A-Y Company (Fred Finn in a joint venture with game show producers Ralph Andrews and Bill Yagemann as the A-Y) in conjunction with NBC, and broadcast 9:30-10 PM (EDT) Thursday's on the NBC television network.
+Sixteen episodes were produced by the Finn-A-Y Company (Fred Finn in a joint venture with game show producers Ralph Andrews and Bill Yagemann as the A-Y) in conjunction with NBC, and broadcast 9:30-10 PM (EDT) Thursdays on the NBC television network.
 Episodes were pre-empted on June 30, July 7, July 28, and August 25, 1966.

 Mickie Finn's was not renewed for the 1966-1967 Fall television season; on September 8, 1966, a sitcom series, The Hero, debuted in Mickie Finn's timeslot on NBC.
 This too lasted 16 weeks, replaced in January by the return of Jack Webb's Dragnet 1967.